MetroCS/NativeJavaApp/README.md

 ## Common Requirements (All Systems)
 Before running the build, ensure the following are installed and configured:
-- JDK 21 or 25: Must be installed. jpackage was introduced in JDK 14, but JDK 21+ is recommended for modern macOS/Linux support.
+- JDK 21 or 25: Must be installed.
+Although jpackage was introduced in JDK 14, JDK 21+ is recommended for modern macOS/Linux support.
 - Apache Ant: Installed and available in your PATH.
-- JAVA_HOME: This environment variable must point to your JDK installation directory.
+- `JAVA_HOME`: This environment variable must point to your JDK installation directory.
-  - Check via: ant -version and java -version
+  - Check via: `ant -version` and `java -version`
 ## macOS Setup
 To build the .dmg installer, your Mac needs the following:
 - Xcode Command Line Tools: Required for various build utilities.
-  - Install via: xcode-select --install
+  - Install via: `xcode-select --install`
 - Icon Asset: A file named icon.icns must be in the project root.
 - Note on Security: Since the app is not "Signed" with an Apple Developer Certificate, users may need to Right-Click > Open the app the first time to bypass the "Unidentified Developer" warning.
 ## Ubuntu / Debian Setup